hyunwoongko/beyond-lm/README.md

 ## 1. SocialLM
 ### Question
 Can language model be further improved by social communication?
+Humans have accumulated and developed knowledge through the collaboration of various domain experts.
+However, the current LLM is doing it all alone.

 ### Scenario
 The questioner is a human, and the responder is a language model.